 Having left Haiti’s cops their license to beat two demonstrators to death with presumable impunity that first Tuesday, Carter returned in triumph to lecture the President in public for having mistaken Cédras for a dictator.

 This performance especially disturbs for an ignorance of three years of Haitian history that is shocking even in a former president of the United States.
-All the time he was tirelessly gadding about …
+All the time he was tirelessly gadding about, Carter was too lazy to inform himself about a record whose monstrosities demand extremities of mercy for sparing their doers from hanging higher than Haman.

 Copyright © 1994 Newsday, Inc.